Intro / Jump menu

 • Rationalisation and modernisation

 Through rationalisation and modernisation of our estate and buildings, as well as significant investment in technologies, UWL has made substantial progress in reducing carbon emissions.
-It should be noted that we do not have halls of residences.
-We are proud to be ranked in the top 25 of English universities in the carbon reduction table.
+It should be noted that we do not have halls of residence.
+We are proud to be ranked in the top 10 of modern universities for carbon reduction by the People & Planet University League.

 • Net zero carbon campus by 2030